-Thaksin says finance minister his likely successor - The Star, November 8, 2003
+Thaksin says finance minister his likely successor - AP, November 8, 2003

 Thai Prime Minister Thaksin Shinawatra said Saturday he will not stay in office beyond two terms, and will likely hand over the reins to his deputy, Somkid Jatusripitak,

 Thaksin told reporters that there would be no need for him to stay in office at the end of his second term as he would have taken care of all economic problems by then.
 "I expect that there will be no more challenging problems for me,'' Thaksin said.